 As a rule, you should ignore Mr O’Neill.
 DO NOT express outrage and DO NOT Tweet or Facebook his articles in order to show your companions how disgusted you are.
 In other words, do not hand him the big green slice of outrage lettuce he craves.

 I note that in writing this article I’ve sort of fallen foul of my own sage advice, but I thought you knowing how his whole ‘journalism’ thing works would be worth it.
 I won’t do it again.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.